Find Grad Schools

 100% Women

 University of South Florida - Main Campus is the 11th most popular school in the nation for students seeking a master's degree in human services.
 The average in-state tuition for full-time undergraduates is $4,559 per year, while in-state graduate students, on average, pay $8,350 per year.
-During the 2020-2021 academic year, 17 people received their master's degree in human services from USF Tampa.
-Of these students, 100% were women and 24% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 17 people received their master's degree in human services from USF Tampa.
+Of these students, 100% were women and 33% were members of underrepresented racial-ethnic groups.

 #11